-One is a dictatorial ideology and the other is the religion of freedom, which recognizes sovereignty as the most important right of the people.
+One is a dictatorial ideology and the other is the religion of freedom, which recognizes sovereignty as a fundamental right of the people.

-One defends religious discrimination; the other is an Islam which defends equal rights for the followers of other religions.
+One defends religious discrimination; the other is an Islam that defends equal rights for other religions’ followers.

 One is monopolistic and dogmatic; the other is a tolerant Islam, which promotes respect for the belief in other ideas and religions.